 We can share our point of view, but it does not need to be demanding or obnoxious.
-Being gentle in spirit does not mean being a mute.
+Being gentle in spirit does not mean being mute.
 We have the ability in Christ to communicate calmly.
-The Spirit enables us to treat others in a way that doesn't harbor bitterness or resentment when we've been wronged.
+The Spirit enables us to treat others in a way that doesn’t harbor bitterness or resentment when we’ve been wronged.

 When we lack gentleness, we’ll see ourselves insisting on our own way.
 We may be difficult to do things for because we’re the only ones who can do them right.
 Ouch!
 Do we find ourselves to be complainers or grumblers?

-A thought to always remember is that people are all different, and we all do things and think about things different ways, but different isn't always about right or wrong.
-It's just different.
+A thought to always remember is that people are all different, and we all do things and think about things in different ways, but different isn’t always about right or wrong.
+It’s just different.
 We can make a personal preference a law in our minds and expect everyone to submit to our law.

 Look into our hearts and see where we unwilling to bend?
 Do we allow others to make mistakes?
 Are we quick to say we’re sorry?
 Others in our lives need to know it’s okay to make mistakes, we make plenty of them ourselves, and God’s love for us doesn’t change.
 Our love for others shouldn’t change or our acceptance of them because of their mistakes.